 Domestic assault in Missouri is a serious crime and also a very delicate situation for both parties involved.
 A common occurrence that can happen in domestic assault cases is that the victim will want to recant their statements or drop the charges against the defendant by either speaking with the police officer and the prosecuting attorney assigned to the case.
 Due to this situation, the question arises if whether or not the victim is, in fact, able to drop the charges against the defendant.
-The simple and most basic answer for this is, no. However there are some instances when the prosecution or the police officer may drop the case, additionally, there is also the chance that a case may be dismissed by a judge.
+The simple and most basic answer for this is, no. However, there are some instances when the prosecution or the police officer may drop the case.
+Additionally, there is also the chance that a claim may be dismissed by a judge.

 If you’ve been charged with domestic assault, contact Missouri Legal to speak with a domestic assault attorney in Springfield, MO.
 Hiring an experienced attorney is the best chance you have at winning your case.

 This article discusses why the victim of a domestic assault case is unable to drop the charges against the defendant as well as who has the power to either drop the charges or dismiss the case and in what specific situations this can occur.